codemeta/codemeta/developer-guide.md

      "http://schema.org/repository":"https://github.com/DataONEorg/rdataone

 Next, the consumer can use their own context file that maps from each IRI to their own local JSON names.
-For example, the consumer may have a context file that maps the local JSON name 'softwareRepo' to "http://schema.org/repository", so using the JSON API *compact* function would result in a new instance file with the entry:
+For example, the consumer may have a context file that maps the local JSON name 'softwareRepo' to "http://schema.org/repository", so using the JSON API *compact* function would result in a new  CodeMeta Document with the entry:

      "softwareRepo":"https://github.com/DataONEorg/rdataone"

-When the instance file has been compacted, it can then be used by the consumer for any necessary processing, using the local JSON names.
+When the  CodeMeta Document has been compacted, it can then be used by the consumer for any necessary processing, using the local JSON names.

 Note that this expansion and compaction process assumes that both the producer and consumer JSON-LD context files share overlapping sets of IRIs.

 ## Creating A CodeMeta Instance File

-To facilitate automated ingest of research software into repositories such as [figshare](https://figshare.com/), [Zenodo](https://zenodo.org/), the [Knowledge Network for Biocomplexity](https://knb.ecoinformatics.org/) and others, these repositories will update their submission processes to use CodeMeta instance files which will provide the metadata necessary for the submission and indexing of the software.
+To facilitate automated ingest of research software into repositories such as [figshare](https://figshare.com/), [Zenodo](https://zenodo.org/), the [Knowledge Network for Biocomplexity](https://knb.ecoinformatics.org/) and others, these repositories will update their submission processes to use CodeMeta Document which will provide the metadata necessary for the submission and indexing of the software.

-Tools will be created that assist in the generation of instance files.
-For example, a tool written in the R language would generate a CodeMeta instance file from an R package that was authored to support a research project, automatically collecting available metadata and possibly prompting the user for any additional required metadata.
-The instance file would then be used to assist in publishing the software to a repository.
-An example instance file is shown in Appendix C.
+Tools will be created that assist in the generation of Codemeta documents.
+For example, a tool written in the R language would generate a CodeMeta document from an R package that was authored to support a research project, automatically collecting available metadata and possibly prompting the user for any additional required metadata.
+The CodeMeta document would then be used to assist in publishing the software to a repository.
+An example CodeMeta document is shown in Appendix C.

-When creating an instance file, note that they contain JSON name, value pairs where the values can be simple values, arrays or JSON objects.
+When creating a odeMeta document, note that they contain JSON name, value pairs where the values can be simple values, arrays or JSON objects.
 A simple value is a number, string, or one the literal values *false*, *null* *true*, for example:

 ```
     "title" : "R Interface to the DataONE REST API"